 - The Salt Flats Levee System (originally referred to as the Backwater Levee) is an integral component of the downtown flood protection system.
 The levee requires improvements and maintenance to ensure that the system will function as originally designed.
-The levee is susceptible to various model of failure.
-Additional Study is underway and improvements are planned that would be sufficient to be certified by FEMA as a freeboard deficient reach.
+The levee is susceptible to various models of failure.
+Based on a preliminary study by HDR, improvements are planned that would be sufficient to be certified by FEMA as a freeboard deficient reach.
 This means that although the system would not afford the level of protection required to be prevent overtopping in a 100-year event, it would not be vulnerable to catastrophic failure.
-There has been a complete preliminary study that initiates the proposed. - AE Selected (HDR)
+This project will prepare the construction plans for the proposed improvements. - AE Selected (HDR)

-Repair on Marina Breakwater at McGee Beach
+Repair on Marina Breakwater at McGee Beach (Currently Under Negotiations)

-- Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater and concrete cap in its place.
+- Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater concrete cap in its place.
 The existing rock breakwater and concrete cap will be repaired and raised.
 These improvements will help fortify the seawall against wave attack by preventing failure of the breakwater and excessive erosion of McGee Beach.
-Construct and place rock ballast (smaller stones) to fill gaps between larger stone and provide a base for the new concrete cap.
-Build new cap wider (assumed here to be 2 ft. wider) and higher (assumed here to be 1 ft. higher) than original. - AE Selected (LAN)
+Construction anticipated to consist of placing rock ballast (smaller stones) to fill gaps between the larger stones and provide a base for the new concrete cap, building the new cap wider (assumed to be 2 ft. wider) and higher (assumed to be 1 ft. higher) than original. - AE Selected (LAN) - A scoping meeting was held with the consultant on 05/02/17. - Anticipate funding will be available in October 2017.